If You Invested $100 In This Stock 15 Years Ago, You Would Have $400 Today - Benzinga

-BlackRock BLK has outperformed the market over the past 15 years by 2.46% on an annualized basis producing an average annual return of 8.72%.
-Currently, BlackRock has a market capitalization of $92.49 billion.
+L3Harris Technologies LHX has outperformed the market over the past 15 years by 3.07% on an annualized basis producing an average annual return of 9.25%.
+Currently, L3Harris Technologies has a market capitalization of $42.76 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.